Carlos Palanca (born 1844): Career

 Years later, he would become a successful businessman and an established political figure in the local Chinese community of Binondo, Manila.
-He lived at a house and owned a store in Calle Rosario (modern Quintin Paredes St.) of Binondo, Manila.
+He lived at a house and owned a store in Calle Rosario (modern Quintin Paredes St.) of Binondo.
 In nearby Calle San Fernando (modern San Fernando St.), he would report to work as Gobernadorcillo de los Sangleyes or Capitan Chino in the Tribunal de los Sangleyes (Chinese Tribunal), the Communidad de Chinos, and the Gremio de Chinos (Chinese Guild).
 Carlos L. Palanca had one son, Engracio G. Palanca (Tan Kang) (Tân Kang (陳綱)) and a daughter, Alejandra G. Palanca-Boncan, who would later marry Emiliano Boncan, scion of another powerful Hokkien merchant family, who in turn intermarried with leading mestizo families, like the Limjaps.

 As an affluent businessman and Chinese community leader, he, along with Lim Ong, donated land for the Manila Chinese Cemetery and financed the construction of the Chong Hock Tong Temple built in 1878 there, the oldest surviving Chinese temple in Manila, with syncretic features of Buddhism, Taoism, ancestral veneration, and Christianity.

 During the late 19th century, Chinese migrants to the Philippines were required to gain appropriate documentation from the Spanish consulate in Amoy (Xiamen) first before settling in the Philippines.
 As early as the 1880s, Carlos, along with other Chinese cabecillas (community leaders), petitioned Beijing under Qing China and the Spanish authorities of the Philippines to set up a Qing consulate in Manila instead, especially for the protection of the economic and physical well-being of Chinese migrants and expatriates.

-At some point, he would later also have Carlos Tanguinlay Palanca, Sr. as a protégé.
+At some point, he would later also have Carlos Tanguinlay Palanca Sr. as a protégé.

 In 1891, Carlos L. Palanca along with his son, Engracio Palanca (Tan Kang), and Mariano Velasco Chua Cheng-co financed the establishment of the Chinese General Hospital, the oldest hospital for the Chinese community in the Philippines.
 It was also in this same year that José Rizal's second novel, El Filibusterismo (1891), was released, where it describes a certain character known as Quiroga the Chinaman.